 There is a surprisingly low amount of calories per pouch.
-It’s a pretty simple meal that includes lentils, kidney beans, and tomato paste, but I did expect there to be more than 290 calories per pouch.
+It’s a simple meal that includes lentils, kidney beans, and tomato paste, but I expected more than 290 calories per pouch.

 The fat/carb/protein ratio is ok, and this might be a tasty and filling diet food.

 The only issue seems to be the high sodium count.
-There are 940 mg of sodium per package which is 41% of the recommended daily value.
+There is 940 mg of sodium per package, which is 41% of the recommended daily value.

-This is an awfully high amount and is something to be cognizant about when eating these Madras Lentils from Costco.
+This is an awfully high amount and is something to be cognizant of when eating these Madras Lentils from Costco.